pkfrank/mgocomments/README.md

 **So, how does it work?** It's basically a little piece of code that activates only when you're at MGoBlog.com/MGoBoard.
 It tells your web browser to change the styles of certain elements: for example-- remove the sidebar areas, make the posts wider, hide the author profile picture and signature, make the indents more prominent, etc.

-It only activates on this one site, and does not interact with the MGoBlog server.
+It only activates on this one site, and does not interact with the MGoBlog server or slow down your experience.
+The code is open-source so you can play around to ensure there's no funny business going on.  ✌🏽

 ## Installation
 The script can be installed using [TamperMonkey](http://tampermonkey.net/), which is a well-supported and open-source userscript manager that supports most major browsers.